aredoubles/aredoubles.github.io/_posts/2016-5-26-ImportingShapefiles.md

 Let's try plotting the number of birds species that I've seen in each Texas county.

 First, we need to define the interval breaks and color palettes for plotting.
-Here, we'll define the interval breaks ourselves, and use a pre-made color palette from the 'wesanderson' library, called 'Zissou'.
+Here, we'll define the interval breaks ourselves, and use a pre-made color palette from the `wesanderson` library, called 'Zissou'.
 You can also ask R to determine the interval breaks itself, as commented below.

 We have a dataset called 'tcc', which lists how many species I've seen in each county.